 The whole process of picking the fabric color, deciding on the shape, length, and details was so much fun!
 I can understand why people love making their own clothes.
 It’s a special thing to create something unique and that nobody else has!

 It was insanely hot in Hoi An, so I thought it would be appropriate to get a casual and airy dress that I can wear during this holiday but also urban chic enough to wear in Hong Kong.
 I got this dress made at Mrs Han at Phong Cach Thoi Trang in Hoi An – highly recommended!

-- Have a fabric and colour in mind prior to the appointment- don’t choose randomly on the spot or just follow the seamstress’s suggestion.
+- Have a fabric and color in mind prior to the appointment- don’t choose randomly on the spot or just follow the seamstress’s suggestion.
 You know what suits you best!

-- If the fabric colour is light and see-through, discuss in advance whether to include lining (as a default, they won’t do lining unless you ask)
+- If the fabric color is light and see-through, discuss in advance whether to include lining (as a default, they won’t do lining unless you ask)

 - Take pictures/screenshots with you to illustrate what you want.
 It will help the seamstress visualize it better.

-- Don’t forget about the details such as buttons, plackets, zips etc. You may want to see what colour/design they will use for those.
+- Don’t forget about the details such as buttons, plackets, zips, etc. You may want to see what color/design they will use for those.

 In case you’re interested to know, I paid less than $20 USD for this dress.
 Do you think it’s a good deal?
 I think so…!

 Heading to Hoi An soon?
 Check out my ultimate guide to Hoi An here for recommendations of places you shouldn’t miss!

 LINEN DRESS INSPO